kriber82/AdventOfCraft2024/exercise/kotlin/day05/thoughts.md

     - What about non-ternary gender?
     - Can Elves be older than 100 years?
 In that case, 2 digits for year of birth would not suffice to ensure uniqueness
       - Can elves die at all?
-    - Are there Elf-Twins?
+    - Can two Elves be born at the same time?
 How would birth order be handled in this case
-    - Can two Elves be born at the same time?
     - Is the birth number per year, or is the population of elves limited to 999?
-    - Are EIDs freed up on death, with some delay, or not at all?
+    - Are EIDs freed immediately up on death, with some delay, or not at all?
 The latter would present a huge problem in 100 years!
   - Back to validation (with a test list):
     - Valid EID for each Sex
     - Invalid EID due to sex > 3